origami envelopes

 Step 17

-Mountain fold on the dotted line, along the midpoint of the square.
-Swing the square backward to avoid making a crease through it.
+Make a mountain fold along the dotted line at the midpoint of the square.
+Swing the square backward without creasing through it.

 Step 18